 The morning was supposed to have a colorful sunrise.
-The plan was to get up early and be ready to capture that colorful sunrise above and reflected in the Potomac River from a park in my neighborhood.
-There may very well have been a colorful sunrise.
-I wouldn’t know because I, the park, and the Potomac River, were enveloped in a blanket of fog.
+The plan was to get up early and be ready to capture that colorful sunrise above and reflected in the Potomac River from a park in my home.
+There may very well have been a colorful sunrise, but I couldn’t tell because I, the park, and the Potomac River, were enveloped in a blanket of fog.

-If you’re not going to get a colorful sunrise, a nice fog is a pretty good consolation prize.
-And a nice fog that thins out gradually and creates a mysterious and dreamy mood can often times be even better.
+If you’re not going to get a colorful sunrise, fog is a good consolation prize.
+And fog that thins out gradually and creates a mysterious and dreamy mood can be even better

-The park I was in has three bench swings positioned just so to allow peaceful contemplation as the gentle current of the Potomac River flows along on its way to Washington, DC and beyond.
+This park has three bench swings positioned to allow peaceful contemplation as the gentle current of the Potomac River flows along on its way to Washington, DC, and beyond.
 The trees behind the swings form a nice little path that goes off into the distance.
 The fog provided a bit of mystery to that path.

-I was primarily attracted to the light on the trees as the fog began to thin after sunrise and I began to see how many compositions I would discover before the fog lifted completely.
+The light on the trees got interesting as the fog began to thin after sunrise and I challenged myself to find as many compositions as I could discover before the fog lifted completely.

-The light created as the fog began to lift and thin out was just wonderful.
-As the sun would peak through thinner parts of the fog, different areas of the trees would be brighter or darker than others and I spent a lot of time watching for the shifting light and capturing the many different light patterns that resulted.
+The light that formed as the fog began to lift and thin out was wonderful.
+As the sun began to peek through thinner parts of the fog, different areas of the trees would be brighter or darker than others and I spent a lot of time watching for the shifting light and capturing the many different light patterns that resulted.

 It wasn’t the colorful sunrise I was expecting; it was so much more.
 There’s a lesson in there somewhere, if only I could find it…